Is Grinding a Tree Stump Better Than Removing It?

 Decomposing tree stumps are unsightly and can serve as a breeding ground for pests.
 Wood-boring insects like termites and carpenter ants can benefit from this.
 The best way to prevent an infestation by these pests is to have the stump removed or ground down.
 In order to remove the stump and its roots, a crew will need to excavate the area.
 In the end, your yard won’t have a single tree left after a thorough clearing.

 You can replant without worrying that the old roots will harm the growth of your new trees and plants.
-Tree stumps don't belong in your yard or garden, and they're an eyesore and a nuisance.
-Although it saves time and effort compared to removing the entire stump, stump grinding does not get rid of the tree's roots.
+Tree stumps don’t belong in your yard or garden; they’re an eyesore and a nuisance.
+Although it saves time and effort compared to removing the entire stump, stump grinding does not get rid of the tree’s roots.
 Tree stumps are an eyesore that can lower the value of your property.
-The kerb appeal of your home will increase dramatically once you remove them and replace them with a flower garden, picnic table, or patio set.
+Your home’s kerb appeal will increase dramatically once you remove them and replace them with a flower garden, picnic table, or patio set.

-If you need help deciding whether to remove the stump or grind it down, an arborist can give you advice.
-Expertise, training, and specialised equipment are needed for the process of removing and grinding stumps.
-When old roots decompose, they change the soil's pH and inhibit the growth of new roots.
-It's recommended that you replant the tree somewhere else in the yard.
+If you need help deciding whether to remove or grind the stump, an arborist can advise you.
+Expertise, training, and specialised equipment are needed to remove and grind stumps.
+When old roots decompose, they change the soil’s pH and inhibit the growth of new roots.
+It’s recommended that you replant the tree somewhere else in the yard.
 The removal of a stump, or its grinding down, can be a risky and time-consuming task.
 Hiring an arborist is typically the more economical option.
 Professional arborists have a distinct advantage over regular workers due to their years of education and practise.

 Content Summary